-To help, I have put together a list of awesome homeschool organization ideas to give you a headstart in this journey.
+To help, I have put together a list of awesome homeschool organization ideas to give you a headstart in your organizational journey.
 As it seems to be for everything in life, try to take what you can from these ideas and leave behind other ideas that would not work for you.
-Picking and choosing a few of your favorite ideas will help guide you along the homeschooling journey with as few bumps as possible.
+Picking and choosing a few of your favorite homeschool organization ideas will help guide you along the homeschooling journey with as few bumps as possible.

 *This post contains affiliate links.